1. Higher education institutions recognized by competent authorities

 - Competent bodies:

-Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) has responsibility for the Australian Government’s higher education policy development and program administration.
+Department of Education responsibility for the Australian Government’s higher education policy development and program administration.

 - Quality assurance mechanisms: